RCHBanking/client/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+## Connecting to a Backend API

+The `envirment.ts` file in `src/enviroments` provides the URL to the backend API.
+Its defualt value is `http://localhost:8080`(the defualt port that a tomcat server runs on).
+Please change the url if your back end differs/ is put into the cloud.

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.